kr55/ssis-cataloger-docs/getting-started.md

 Perhaps, this is useful when setting up a parallel environment for your ETL workload, and some configurations are different in the target environment.
 This configuration is optional.

 ## Overwrite Environment Variable Values
 The `Overwrite environment variable values` setting recreates environment variables and parameter default values in the target.

-Note here that you may lose target data in this case.
+{: .warning }
+Using this setting will recreate target SSIS environment variables.
+You would loose existing environment variable values in this case.

 ## Export Sensitive Data
 This setting applies to exporting SSIS Catalog items to the SCMW file.
 SCMW export file is not encrypted.
 When the `Export sensitive data` setting is set, the wizard exports sensitive information in the export file as free text.